liuyanghejerry/painttyServer/docs/formats.md

 After this response, server starts sending archive data.

+Or if something goes wrong:

+	{
+		response: 'archive',
+		result: false,
+		errcode: 900
+	}

+where `errcode` can be:

+* 900: unknown error
+* 901: out of range

 ### Room management

 All room management actions need a signed key to prove that the actions are made by room owners.